-Here are a few simple, but profound ways we can focus intense attention on our clients’ needs to give them the Fortune 500-level service they deserve:
+Here are a few simple, but profound ways we can focus attention on our clients’ needs to give them the Fortune 500-level service they deserve:

 Social sector organizations are using human-centered design to uncover challenges and opportunities (or, as we like to say – “Fall in love with the problem and not the solution”) in clients’ lives.
 A simple way to do this is to have staffers shadow a small number of clients and record observations about the hurdles they face.
 Remember to ask questions that help you better understand the circumstances your clients are facing and dive deep by using process, such as root cause analysis.
 Themes will emerge that may be surprising.
 For example, Save the Children observed mothers preparing meals for their families to find out why some children were well nourished while others were not.
-They spread insights from their observations throughout the community to improve overall health.
-Across the U.S., teachers are also talking to students to improve the classroom experience for their students by asking for and making changes based on their input.
+They shared insights from their observations throughout the community to improve overall health.
+Across the U.S., teachers are also using design thinking to improve the classroom experience for their students by asking for and making changes based on their input.

 Social sector organizations are following lean startup principles and looking to best practices and fellow providers for solutions that work for clients.
 IDEO, a human-centered design pioneer, also suggests looking for solutions in unexpected industries or situations and involving diverse members on your team.
 When the Food Bank for New York City tried to increase the number and speed of food boxes it prepared and delivered, it took cues from car manufacturer Toyota to start an assembly line and pack food boxes more efficiently.
 By using a solution that worked for car manufacturing, the food bank fed 400 more families in half the time.